Louis Aloysius Lootens

 Louis Aloysius Lootens (March 17, 1827 – January 12, 1898) was a Belgian prelate of the Catholic Church.
-He served as the first Vicar Apostolic of Idaho (now the Diocese of Boise) from 1868 to 1876.
+He served as an auxiliary bishop of the Diocese of Vancouver Island in British Columbia in Canada from 1876 to 1898.
+He previously served as the first vicar apostolic of Idaho and Western Montana in the United States from 1868 to 1876.

 Biography

-Early life and priesthood
+Early life

-Lootens was born in Bruges on March 17, 1827, the fourth of nine children of Charles and Catherine (née Beyaert) Lootens.
+Louis Lootens was born in Bruges in what was then the Southern Netherlands on March 17, 1827, the fourth of nine children of Charles and Catherine (née Beyaert) Lootens.
 His father was a carpenter and his mother was a lacemaker.
-After receiving his classical education in his native country, he studied for the priesthood at the seminary at Saint-Nicolas-du-Chardonnet in Paris.
+After receiving his classical education in his native Belgium, he studied for the priesthood at the seminary at Saint-Nicolas-du-Chardonnet in Paris, France.

 During his final year of studies, Bishop Modeste Demers was touring Europe to recruit priests for the Diocese of Vancouver Island and Lootens offered his services.

+Priesthood

-He was ordained a priest by Bishop Demers in Paris on June 14, 1851.
-The following year he, Demers, and two other clerics arrived in Victoria, British Columbia, on August 29, 1852.
+Lootens was ordained a priest by Demers in Paris for the Diocese of Vancouver Island on June 14, 1851.
+The following year Lootens, Demers, and two other clerics arrived in Victoria in the Colony of British Columbia on August 29, 1852.

 After five years of missionary work at mining camps and Native American villages in the Cariboo and Fraser Valley region, Lootens was accepted into the Archdiocese of San Francisco in June 1857.
-He was entrusted with an extensive area that included Mariposa, La Grange, and Hornitos.
-A year later he was transferred to Sonora as pastor of St. Patrick's Church.
-He remained there until 1859, when he assumed charge of both St. Vincent's Church at Petaluma and St. Raphael's Church in San Rafael.
-In addition to his pastoral work, he served as director of St. Vincent's School for Boys in San Rafael (1859–1868).
+He was entrusted with an extensive area that included Mariposa, La Grange, and Hornitos in California.
+A year later, the archdiocese transferred him to Sonora, California, to serve as pastor of St. Patrick's Parish.
+He remained there until 1859, when he assumed charge of both St. Vincent's Parish at Petaluma, California, and St. Raphael's Parish in San Rafael, California.

+In addition to his pastoral work, Lootens served as director of St. Vincent's School for Boys in San Rafael (1859–1868).
 During his administration of the school, he added schoolrooms, dormitories, an administration building, and a chapel to accommodate a growing student population.
-The city of San Rafael was so grateful for his work that a street (Lootens Place) was named in his honor.
+The city of San Rafael named a street Lootens Place in his honor.